 2. The development hereby permitted shall be completed in all respects strictly in accordance with (list of documents to be inserted here, final documents yet to be agreed) received (dates of receipt to be inserted), for which permission is hereby granted or which are subsequently submitted to and approved by the Local Planning Authority and in compliance with any conditions imposed by the Local Planning Authority.

 Reason: For the avoidance of doubt as to what has been considered and approved.

-3. Not more than 80 participants shall use the lake at any one time, reduced to 60 participants on Saturdays and 50 participants on Sundays.
+3. Not more than 80 participants shall use the lake at any one time.

 Reason: In the interests of protecting the amenity of nearby residents